 Dear Mr. Dulle,

 Allow me to introduce myself.
 My name is Michael.
 I am a homosexual.
-I recently read your e-mail about homosexuality and the bible (See "Arguing Against Homosexuality: A Response to Challenges From a University of California Professor").
+I recently read your e-mail about homosexuality and the bible.
 To be quite honest I found it to be a very thought out and stimulating analysis of your viewpoints.
 I wish to continue the discussion, offering some thoughts of my own, and I would greatly appreciate continued feedback on the matter.
 It is rare that you find someone in this day and age who can discuss these matters in such a thorough and rash manner without sticking to impenetrable one line logic, so I welcome the opportunity for further discussion.
 Unfortunately most Christians I know who view the matter as strongly as you seem to are never willing to discuss the matter at length.

 You started with response to my professor's comments on the bible.
 Let me get into the bible and your comments a little.
 First of all, I am not a Christian.
 The closest I've ever come has been the Boy Scouts, and funeral, some weddings, and Christmas Eve.
 That was about as close as I'd ever gotten to anything religious until the professor's class.